 Aside from that, tarps and ponchos can also be used to collect rainwater for drinking.
 If you need to transport wounded people, you can use your tarp to make an improvised stretcher with the use of two long poles.

 Ziploc bags come in handy if you want to keep your things clean and dry.
 You can put just about anything in a Ziploc bag: survival bars, medications, some extra cash, electronics, matches, and firestarters.
 Aside from that, you can also use these bug out bag essentials to marinate meat and even cook some omelets.

 “You have to pack everything but the kitchen sink,” said no smart prepper ever.

 Sure, it’s tempting, but you don’t have to pack a lot of items in your bug out bag.
 You just have to pack the right ones.

-We’ve listed quite a few multipurpose items, but we’re pretty sure there’s a lot of them out there.
+We’ve listed quite a few multipurpose bug out bag essentials, but we’re pretty sure there are a lot of them out there.

 What’s your favorite multipurpose item on your bug out bag list?
 Let us know in the comments below!